Money Transmission Licensing

 What a Money Transmitter License Costs by State

-Money transmitter license cost is driven by three moving parts that reset in every state: the application fee, the surety bond, and the net worth you must hold.
+Money transmitter license cost is driven by three moving parts that reset in every state: the application fee, the surety bond, and the minimum net worth the state sets.
 Because licensing follows where your customers are, a company serving a national market pays these costs many times over, and a full nationwide program frequently passes seven figures once bonds and legal work are included.

 The figures below are typical ranges, not quotes.
 We price your specific footprint state by state, so you see the real cost before you commit to a filing plan.